weiyuanlee-if/To-Do-List-App/README.md

-This is a To Do List with Kanban features.
-I did a To Do List first in Vanilla JS to learn the basics.
-Then I will add other features such as responsiveness, Kanban, user profiles, and animation with Angular.

-This project is created to master JS basics and attempt Angular.
-Since Angular is commonly used with .NET developers and C# is my favorite coding language, this project is merely a preparation for future projects involving Angular.

-To Be Done:

-1. Complete HTML/CSS and Vanilla JS

-2. Angular To Do

-3. Angular Kanban

-4. Pomodoro (optional)
+This is a To Do List app made with HTML/CSS/Javascript.
+It is responsive without the use of a CSS framework.
+I used this typical app idea to build the fundamentals of Javascript and DOM, with the adding, removal of list items, and modifying CSS.
+I then added other features such as a light and dark mode, list item filter, clear all button, edit button, authentication, and local storage.